Query SAP HANA using Athena Federated Query and join with data in your Amazon S3 data lake

-Make sure that the AWS Identity and Access Management (IAM) roles have permissions to access AWS Serverless Application Repository, AWS CloudFormation, Amazon S3, Amazon CloudWatch, Amazon CloudTrail, Secrets Manager, Lambda, and Athena.
-For more information, see Example IAM Permissions Policies to Allow Athena Federated Query.
+The deployment takes 3–4 minutes to complete.
+Make sure that the AWS Identity and Access Management (IAM) roles have permissions to access AWS Serverless Application Repository, AWS CloudFormation, Amazon S3, Amazon CloudWatch, AWS CloudTrail, Secrets Manager, Lambda, and Athena.7

 Run federated queries with Athena

-Run your federated queries using lambda:trsaphana to run against tables in the SAP HANA database. trsaphana is the name of lambda function which we have created in step 7 of previous section of this blog.
+lambda:saphanaathenafederation against tables in the SAP HANA database.
+This is the name of Lambda function that we created in an earlier step.

 Key performance best practice considerations

-If you’re considering Athena federation with a SAP HANA database, we recommend the following best practices:
+If you’re considering Athena Federated Query with an SAP HANA database, we recommend the following best practices: